What You Need to Know to Teach English in South America

 Having the freedom to travel while simultaneously having the security of a teaching-English-to-non-native-speakers day-to-day job is still an option, but is not as common as it once was.
 While some areas of the world still operate using fairly formal teaching policies with centralized schools, those seeking to teach abroad also have to be prepared to work remotely in certain locations.

-Adapting to Teaching in South America
+Adapting to Teaching English in South America

 Case-in-point: South America.
 The continent has long been attractive to English teachers eager for new experiences involving such activities as Samba music, mountain trekking, and other long, hot summer nightlife pleasures while earning a living teaching English to the locals.
 But unlike certain global areas with a much more rigorous application, interview, and hiring process that involve visas or housing appropriations, many countries in South America often utilize a less rigid system of employing teachers.